JetBrains/kotlin/HACKING.md

 For a quick check use:
 ```
-$ ./gradlew sanity
+$ ./gradlew sanity 2>&1 | tee log
 ```

-For a longer, more thorough testing build the complete build make sure you are runing it on a osx.
+For a longer, more thorough testing build the complete build.
+Make sure you are runing it on a osx.

 Have a complete build: